-A good (2.1) honours degree in a relevant subject as well as Maths and English (at GCSE Grade C or above or at level 4 with the new grading system) are essential for all candidates.
+A first or second class honours degree in a relevant subject as well as Maths and English (at GCSE Grade C or above or at level 4 with the new grading system) are essential for all candidates.
 GCSE equivalence within an Access to Higher Education course is acceptable as a substitute for GCSE or Functional Skills level 2.

 It is also expected that you will have at least six months full-time relevant experience in social care/social work (or its equivalent part-time).
 This need not be paid work but could be voluntary work or unpaid work caring for a relative with a disability.

 Applicants with a 2.2 honours degree may be considered in circumstances where they have a sustained period of relevant experience and/or have work experience at a senior (management) level.
 Candidates already holding a Master's qualification may also be considered.

 If you meet these criteria you can apply through UCAS.

 The selection process for an MA degree in Social Work at the University of Kent consists of two stages.

 Stage 1: all applicants who are considered to meet the entry criteria for the programme are invited to attend the University to sit a written test.
 Those applicants who pass the written test are invited to return for the second stage of the process: an interview day.

 Stage 2: the interview day is made up of two parts, an individual interview with a lecturer and a practitioner and an observed group discussion.